RileyFischer/NLP-store-offers/README.md

 # NLP-store-offers
-This is my work for the Fetch Rewards Data Scientist(NLP) take home exam I did.
-Here is the instructions for the assignment:
+This is my work for the Fetch Rewards Data Scientist(NLP) problem.
+Here is the instructions:

-For this assignment, you will build a tool that allows users to intelligently search for offers via text input from the user.
+You will build a tool that allows users to intelligently search for offers via text input from the user.

 You will be provided with a dataset of offers and some associated metadata around the retailers and brands that are sponsoring the offer.
 You will also be provided with a dataset of some brands that we support on our platform, and the categories that those products belong to.